-The labor market, driven primarily by COVID-19, has not recovered to pre-pandemic employment levels and has changed materially over the past six months with demand for new employees far outweighing the existing supply of job seekers, which has created immediate challenges for hourly employers across the country.
+The labor market, driven primarily by COVID-19 and unemployment stimulus, has not recovered to pre-pandemic employment levels and has changed materially over the past year with demand for new employees far outweighing the existing supply of job seekers, which has created immediate challenges for hourly employers across the country.

 With the shift towards a “job seekers market”, the typical applicant flow dynamics and assumptions have changed as competition for a smaller pool of job seekers has increased, which has impacted job board algorithms, employer expectations for volume of applicant flow, and the cost to acquire a new hire.